PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 ## Response Shape

 The shape of the response document should be exactly the same as DBG Census.

-Please note however that non-int64 numbers, boolean and `null` values are represented appropriately, rather than as strings.
+:warning: Please note that non-int64 numbers, boolean and `null` values are represented appropriately, rather than as strings.
+You can change this behaviour, in order to be consistent with the DBG Census, by adding the `c:censusJSON=true` command.

 ### Error Responses